Spider-Man book series: Spider-Man: Midnight Justice (1996)

 Written by Martin Delrio.
 The story is set during the worst snowstorm in New York in over a hundred years.
-Spider-Man, Fantastic Four, Jonah Jameson, Ben Urich and Peter Parker have all just received mayoral awards for helping make the city a better place.
+Spider-Man, the Fantastic Four, J. Jonah Jameson, Ben Urich and Peter Parker have all just received mayoral awards for helping make the city a better place.
 Eddie Brock sees the presentation on TV, and becomes upset by this so he sets out to ruin Spider-Man's reputation.

 Spider-Man: Deadly Cure (1996)

 Written by Bill McCay.
-A scientist at ESU has developed a formula which evolves people into perfect human beings.
+A scientist at Empire State University has developed a formula which evolves people into perfect human beings.
 Kingpin funded the research, seeking a cure for his sick wife, Vanessa.
 The scientist, Dr. Aron Esterhazy, accepted the Kingpin's money, without thinking of the ethical and practical difficulties that such a funding source would eventually present.
 When Esterhazy decides not to hand over his research to Kingpin, he accidentally ends up being affected by his own chemical cocktail, and he turns into a super-strong being.
 While the Kingpin's goons and Hobgoblin all race to find Esterhazy and his formula, Spidey and Daredevil team up to try to save him.